 - people desire more day and night activity, but consideration should also be given to potential impacts for the existing residential community

 - there is a strong demand for more community spaces in the area (90% of survey respondents), followed by cafes (46%), restaurants and bars (31%) and retail stores (15%)

-Council is currently preparing the draft City Reach Waterfront Master Plan which will be released for public consultation in 2019.
+Council will consider the feedback when preparing the final City Reach Waterfront Master Plan which will be released in 2020.